anpham6/chrome-docs/source/build.rst

     }
   });

 .. tip:: When using "**preserve**" the first config is used as the base.
-Each subsequent config fills :target:`undefined` properties to existing objects and creates new objects.
+Each subsequent config fills :target:`undefined` properties in existing objects or creates new objects.

 .. code-block::
   :caption: Cloud